Edmund R. Purves: Personal

-He married Mary Carroll Spencer of Haverford, Pennsylvania in December 11, 1926.
+He married Mary Carroll Spencer of Haverford, Pennsylvania on December 11, 1926.
 They had two sons, Edmund Spencer Purves and Alan Carroll Purves.
 After getting married, they lived at Kennerly Farm in Media, Pennsylvania.
 After he took the position with AIA, they lived at 1524 30th Street N.W. in Washington, D.C.

 He was a member of the Century Association, the Cosmos Club, the Philadelphia Club, the Rotary Club, the Literary Club of Washington, D.C., and the St. Anthony Club of New York.
 He served on the boards of the Pennsylvania Institute for the Instruction of the Blind from 1935-1943 and the Northwest Settlement House in Washington, D.C.
 He was the Philadelphia chairman of the American Field Service.
 He also attended St. John's Church in Georgetown.

 In 1964, he died at Washington Hospital Center in Washington, D.C. at the age of 66 after a long illness.